-Section 5.2 We cannot ask you to leave our plan for any health-related reason, unless you no longer have a medical condition required for enrollment in Advantage Care by Ultimate (HMO C-SNP)
+Section 5.2 We cannot ask you to leave our plan for any health-related reason, unless you no longer have a medical condition required for enrollment in Advantage Care COPD by Ultimate (HMO C-SNP)

-In most cases, Advantage Care by Ultimate (HMO C-SNP) cannot ask you to leave our plan for any health-related reason.
-The only time we are allowed to do this is if you no longer have all of the medical conditions required for enrollment in Advantage Care by Ultimate (HMO C-SNP).
+In most cases, Advantage Care COPD by Ultimate (HMO C-SNP) cannot ask you to leave our plan for any health-related reason.
+The only time we are allowed to do this is if you no longer have the medical condition required for enrollment in Advantage Care COPD by Ultimate (HMO C-SNP).